CartoDB/academy/courses/03-cartodbjs-ground-up.md

 tag: design
 time: 1 hour
 description_short: Take advantage of the flexibiltity of cartodb.js to create custom webpages.
 description_long: This introduction to CartoDB.js from the ground up will take you through the common uses of the library.
 You'll start out by pulling your maps from CartoDB with only a few lines of code.
-Later you'll customize your maps with JavaScript, interact with the data, add custom SQL queries, integrating other features, and much more.
+Later you'll customize your maps with JavaScript, interact with the data, add custom SQL queries, integrate other features, and much more.
 prerequisite:
+    - Intermediate experience coding in HTML and JavaScript
     - Experience creating multi-layer visualizations in CartoDB
-    - Some experience coding in HTML and JavaScript
-    - Reliable internet access
+    - Reliable Internet access
     - A modern browser like Chrome, Firefox, or Safari
     - A desire to learn!
 published: true